TheMaverickProgrammer/Swoosh/README.md

 This works like any other action and so it will work with segues too!

 # § Writing Activities
-An activity has 7 states it can be in:
+An activity has 8 unique lifecycle events that can be overriden:
-* Starting for the first time
+- onStart , called once when this activity begins for the first time
-* Entering the focus of the app
-* Leaving the focus of the app
-* Inactive (but not terminating)
-* Resuming
-* Ending (to be terminated)
-* Updating
+- onExit  , called once before this activity is deleted
+- onEnter , called when this activity is entering the view during a segue
+- onResume, called when this activity has finished entering the view after a segue
+- onLeave , called when this activity is leaving the view during a segue
+- onEnd   , called when the activity has finished leaving a view after a segue
+- onUpdate, called every tick while still in view
+- onDraw  , called every tick while still in view

 [Here is an example](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/ExampleDemo/Scenes/AboutScene.h) of a simple About scene in your app.
 It shows text and has a button to click next for more info.
 The SFML logo rolls across the top just for visual effect.